ChackDan/PStemp/Add-AzureRmServiceFabricApplicationCertificate.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmServiceFabricApplicationCertificate** installs the certificate to the all nodes in the cluster.
+TUse **Add-AzureRmServiceFabricApplicationCertificate** to install a certificate to the all nodes in the cluster.
 You can specify a certificate you already have or have the system generate a new one for you and upload it to a new or existing Azure key vault.

 ## EXAMPLES